Wednesday, May 1, 2013

-Brenda Loyd Allred grew up in Summerville when it was a very small town.
-She now lives at Franke at Seaside with her husband Les.
+Brenda Loyd Allred I grew up in Summerville when it was a very small town.
+She now lives at Franke at Seaside, and is an active members of Holy Cross Church on Sullivan’s Island.